Xilinx/VMC_Help/AIE/FIR_TDM/README.md

 ![](./Images/Input_Format.png)

-FIR TDM output data will be merged in a similar method
+FIR TDM output data will be merged in a similar method.

 ## Parameters